Disappearance of Evelyn Hartley: Investigation

 Police believe someone took Evelyn through the yard, but dropped her on the ground before carrying her further.
 The police used dogs to pick up her scent trail, which ended at Coulee Drive two blocks away.
 Police thought Evelyn was most likely put into a vehicle there and driven away.
 They were told by one neighbor they had seen a car repeatedly driving around the neighborhood, and another person who lived nearby claimed they had heard screams an hour earlier.
 The witness thought it was just children playing.

 Two days after the incident, local resident Ed Hofer told police that while driving his vehicle, he was almost hit by a dark green two-tone 1942 Buick as it was speeding in a westerly direction.
-Inside the Buick, Hofer reported seeing one man was driving the vehicle while a second man was in the backseat with a girl.
-Hofer also reported that a few minutes earlier, he had seen the same two men with the young girl as he was pulling outside his brother-in-law's house located around the corner from the Rasmussen house.
-Hofer had stated that the girl was wedged between the two men and had thought that she was drunk as the two men were holding her by her arms as they were walking down the street.
+Inside the Buick, Hofer reported seeing one man was driving the vehicle, with a second man in the backseat with a girl.
+Hofer reported that a few minutes earlier, he had seen the same two men with the young girl as he was pulling outside his brother-in-law's house located around the corner from the Rasmussen house.
+Hofer stated that the girl was wedged between the two men and had thought that she was drunk, as the two men were holding her by her arms as they were walking down the street.

-Several days later, various items of clothing, many of which were stained with blood, were found at different locations.
+Several days later, items of clothing, many of which were stained with blood, were found at different locations.
 Blood found on the jacket matched Evelyn's blood type.